maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 }
 ```

-Once we have established this, after we process the next epoch if any of the circular reference counts
+At the end of prepartion, if any of the circular reference counts are greater than zero, the graph is live.
-in the cycle are greater than zero, the graph is live:
+We check this in the next epoch:

 ```rust
 unsafe fn sigma_test(c: &[OpaqueGcPtr]) -> bool {